 25 O righteous Father, the world hath not known thee: but I have known thee, and these have known that thou hast sent me.
 26 And I have declared unto them thy name, and will declare it: that the love wherewith thou hast loved me may be in them, and I in them.

-Actually, if you spend the time, and read that chapter (I shamelessly copied from Bible Gateway) about 5 or 6 times in a row, I’ll bet you receive more from it each time you read it.
+Actually, if you spend the time, and read John 17 (I shamelessly copied from Bible Gateway) about 5 or 6 times in a row, I’ll bet you receive more from it each time the words reach your eyes.
 It’s from Christ himself so give it a shot!

 I hope this either irons out or gets you thinking, about the difference between prayer and supplication!